 - Pack a change of underwear and top in your carry-on in the event your checked bags are lost.
 You really don't need more than this (unless you can fit all of your clothing and toiletries in your carry-on - this is the ultimate in packing light!).
 In the worst case, you can buy what you need at your destination.

-What to Pack in Your Accessory and Toiletry Bag
+Packing Your Accessory and Toiletry Bag

 - Don't bring a hair dryer or iron if you don't need to.
 Check the hotel website for "amenities" to see if they provide them.
 Even modest hotels have these basics.
 (I've only run across a broken hair dryer once, and the front desk provided a replacement).

-- You might want to bring a couple of simple pieces of costume jewelry, but do NOT bring anything expensive, or that will attract theives.
+- You might want to bring a couple of simple pieces of costume jewelry, but do NOT bring anything expensive, or that will attract thieves.
 This is not the time to show off your best pieces.
 One pair of basic earrings and a chain necklace will get you through any day.

 - Bring travel-sized toiletries, and bring items that do double-duty.
 Don't bring several lotions and fragrances - one good quality, scented lotion will do.
 Use a combination shampoo/conditioner.
 Or just use what the hotel provides - the better hotels provide good quality products.
 Better yet - buy the product you need when you arrive.
 Finding local stores and products can be part of the adventure, and is it really the end of the world if the shampoo doesn't make your hair behave the way it does at home?